astrowonk/search_transcripts/README.md

 # Transcript Search

-This code was designed to make OpenAI's whisper transcripts easily searchable. i.e. to find out at what time in a transcript a certain topic was discusesd, etc.
+This code was designed to make OpenAI's whisper transcripts easily searchable. i.e. to find out at what time in a transcript a certain topic was discusesd, etc. However it should work with any folder of .VTT files.

 This module has two classes: